Kill (Cannibal Corpse album): Background and recording

-Music
+Music and lyrics

 Called the "quintessential Cannibal Corpse" album, Kill has been described as having an "old school vibe," and was seen as a return to form for Cannibal Corpse, with a style similar to that of Vile.
-AllMusic likened the album to "a bloody hug from an old friend."
+AllMusic said the album was like "a bloody hug from an old friend."
 About.com described the album's sound as "brutal, devastating death metal."
-Additionally, the album contains elements of speed metal.
-The songwriting and compositions on Kill are said to be "infinitely" more precise and technically proficient than on previous releases.
+The songwriting and compositions on Kill are said to be more precise and technically proficient than on previous releases.
 The album's basslines have been described as "thick and gooey," and the guitar work has been described as "sickeningly crunchy."
-The guitar solos have been called "blistering" and "lacerating," and the chord progressions have been called "smart" and "lethal."
-The album's guitar riffs have been described as "devastating," and the harmonies between Pat O'Brien and Rob Barrett have been called "ominous."
+The harmonies between Pat O'Brien and Rob Barrett have been called "ominous."
 George Fisher's vocal performance on the album employs a combination of screams and growls, which have been described as sounding "psychotic."
-The album contains tempo changes that have been called "tricky," and Mazurkiewicz's drumming has been called "maniacal."
+The album contains tempo changes that have been called "tricky."
 The album's closing track "Infinite Misery" is an instrumental.

+Lyrical themes explored on the album include death by boiling.